cboyda/LighthouseLabs/Project-Tableau/assignment.md

   - KG reflexes
   - Reactions
   - Nationalities
-5. In your final project presentation, you should show visualizations with:
+5. In your project presentation, you should show visualizations with:
   - Maps
   - Analytical visuals (Forecasting - Clustering)
   - Show Me tables